 HOW TO USE BLUE SHAMPOO

-Interested in using blue shampoo, but not exactly sure how to do so?
+Interested in using blue shampoo, but not exactly sure how?
 Follow these steps to easily incorporate blue shampoo into your hair care routine.

-We assume you’ve mastered using regular old shampoo, and using a blue shampoo really isn’t much different.
-You won’t be using blue shampoo as frequently as your regular go-to, but that’s about it as far as the differences go.
-Simply wet your hair, then start shampooing.
-One other difference: With a normal shampoo you generally want to try and concentrate the product only on your scalp and roots, but with blue shampoo it’s best to apply the blue shampoo from root to tip.
+While you won’t be using blue shampoo as frequently as you do your regular shampoo, the process is just about the same.
+One key difference to note: with a regular shampoo you generally want to try and concentrate the product only on your scalp and roots, but with blue shampoo it’s best to apply the blue shampoo from root to tip.
 This is because you want the blue pigments to work on all of your hair equally, otherwise, you might be left with brassy spots in some places and not others.

 Whatever your hair type is, you should never skip conditioner—and this is especially true if you have color-treated hair.
 To help keep your color looking its very best, we recommend reaching for a deep conditioner.
-Try the L'Oréal Paris Elvive Color Vibrancy Rapid Reviver Deep Conditioner, which works in just one minute.
+Try the L'Oréal Paris Elvive Extraordinary Oil Rapid Reviver Deep Conditioner, which works in just one minute.
 Yep, 60 seconds and you're done!

 STEP 3: TREAT YOUR HAIR TO A LEAVE-IN TREATMENT